Case School of Engineering

 - Laboratory helicopter to test advanced control systems

 Chung-Chiun Liu, Director

-The Great Lakes Energy Institute empowers faculty, students and partners to catalyze breakthroughs in energy sustainability that address the most pressing problems facing our world.
-Since 2008, GLEI has helped catalyze a four-fold increase in energy research, won awards from NSF, DOE, ARPA-E, Ohio Third Frontier and other organizations, attracted nearly $10 million in gifts, worked with over 100 different industry partners, and encouraged multidisciplinary proposals throughout the university.
-GLEI is a leader of Department of Energy ARPA-E awards.
-At the heart of these efforts are over 100 engaged faculty, hailing from engineering, arts & sciences, management, and law.
+The Great Lakes Energy Institute empowers faculty, students, and partners to catalyze breakthroughs in energy sustainability that address the most pressing problems facing our world.
+Since 2008, GLEI has helped catalyze a five-fold increase in energy research, won awards from NSF, DOE, (ARPA-E, EERE, OE), Ohio Third Frontier and other organizations, attracted over $110 million in awards, worked with over 100 different industry partners, and encouraged multidisciplinary proposals throughout the university.
+At the heart of these efforts are over 90 engaged faculty, hailing from engineering, arts & sciences, management, and law.
 And while GLEI’s work supports all types of energy, the focus lies in five priority areas:

 Future Power - CWRU's energy program is underpinned by research in power systems.
 Strengths in controls, sensors, and electronics provide a core foundation for smart grid connectivity of energy and storage.

 Wind Energy - Wind energy emphasizes offshore deployment and is founded on wind and ice measurement, controls, power management, and grid interface expertise.
 Much of this work is supported by DOE awards and the State of Ohio.

 Oil and Gas - Research focuses on technologies that enhance safe extraction, transport, and processing of shale gas and oil in Ohio.
 Strengths are present in macromolecules, sensors, corrosion-resistant casings, cementitious materials, and modeling and simulation of hydro-fracking process and its impact on the subsurface.